Ceramics as a Journey of Growth.

 Internships and Positions in Design, Photography and Goldsmithing.

-Freelance Work in Graphic Design since 2007, Ceramic Art since 2017.
+Freelance Work in Graphic Design since 2007.

 Sinikka Harms Ceramics | Potter's Wheel Workshop